Economics minister defends Mercosur deal and casts doubt on EU deal before next year

 Parmelin hinted that the government is working on a Plan B but did not provide further details.

 It appears that not all federal councilors are of the same view when it comes to the EU.
-In a speech on Saturday evening, fellow federal councillor Ueli Maurer declared that the EU agreement had failed and would peter out.
-This caused a stir according to the NZZ am Sonntagexternal link paper given that foreign minister Ignazio Cassis has said he is committed to signing a deal.
+In a speechexternal link at an annual gathering of ambassadors on Saturday evening, fellow federal councillor Ueli Maurer declared that the EU agreement had failed and would peter out.
+This caused a stir according to the NZZ am Sonntagexternal link paper given that foreign minister Ignazio Cassis has said the ministry continues to work on a deal.

 SonntagsZeitung/Keystone-SDA/jdp